>> ENROLL NOW FOR THE 5 MONTH BEGINNERS COURSE HAWAIIAN CHANTS AND HULA >>

 You’re excited because you're able to connect with the Hawaiian Islands when you dance Hula.

-As Non-Hawaiian, you learn how to honor your Ancestors, and homelands based on Indigenous Hawaiian Practices.
+As a Non-Hawaiian, you learn how to honor your Ancestors and homelands based on Indigenous Hawaiian Practices.

 Life is feeling easier for you with more Aloha so you can handle anything that comes your way.